Senior Newsletter and Scholarships

 **Many US colleges and universities that provide federal financial aid have a Net Price Calculator on their website.
 These online devices offer students customized approximations of college costs based on their family size, financial status, etc.

 **Try not to worry about college interviews.
 You should be yourself and be prepared to answer and ask some simple questions.
-(You may find it helpful to pick up a list of questions in the guidance office).
+(You may find it helpful to pick up a list of questions in the school counseling office.)
 Be sure to be on-time and dress appropriately.
 Most colleges do not require an interview.
 However, a borderline student may benefit if willing to speak meaningfully about him/herself or about something in the record that needs interpretation.

 **Athletes should keep in mind that NCAA eligibility certifies you to compete as a student athlete but it has nothing to do with a college’s academic admissions requirements.
 If a student-athlete meets NCAA initial-eligibility standards, that student still may not be admitted to the institution.
-Likewise, a student-athlete who gains admission to a college or university may not meet NCAA initial-eligibility standards.
-NCAA Eligibility Center
+Likewise, a student-athlete who gains admission to a college or university may not meet NCAA initial-eligibility standards. www.eligibilitycenter.org

 ** Work hard all year!!
 Colleges ask for mid-year and final grades.
-They can affect your scholarship.SAT TESTING POLICIES
+This can affect your acceptance and scholarship opportunities.

-NOTE: * LCSD WILL NOT OFFER THE DECEMBER SATACT Assessment:
+NOTE: * LCSD WILL NOT OFFER THE DECEMBER SAT

 WALTER PANAS HIGH SCHOOL, 300 Croton Avenue, Cortlandt Manor, NY 10567